Nathan22Miles/PtxMCP/README.md

 IMPORTANT!
 Close and restart Claude to load the new MCP server.

-Ask Claude: "What Paratext projects are available?"
+To test installation ask Claude: "List Paratext projects"

 ### Installation Troubleshooting
 - Go to command line and try 'npx -y @milesnl/ptx-mcp'
     - Successful outcome is runs and then waits for terminal input.
 Control C to terminate.
-    - If it prints error messages instead, there is some reason we cannot access the ptx-mcp NPM package.
+      If it prints error messages instead, there is some reason we cannot access the @milesn/ptx-mcp NPM package.
 - After restarting Claude, go to Settings/Developers.
-Should show ptx-mcp as a Local MCP Server.
+  This should show ptx-mcp as a Local MCP Server.
 If not something went wrong with loading.
-- If Settings/Developers says "ptx-mcp failed", click "View Logs" to see why.
+- If says "ptx-mcp failed", click "View Logs" to see why.

 ### Installation Notes

-If your My Paratext folder is not at the default location, `C:\My Paratext 9 Projects`, you will need to add an additional argument pointing to that location.
+If your My Paratext folder is not at the default location, `C:\My Paratext 9 Projects`, you will need to modify "args" to include that location.

 ```json
       "args": ["-y", "@milesnl/ptx-mcp", "/path/to/My Paratext 9 Projects"]